schriftgestalt/GlyphsSDK/Python Templates/README.md

 > Pro tip: Think ahead and specify at least a URL for automatic update notifications even if it’s way too early for you to implement the update procedure.
 Glyphs can handle an error response for that URL until the time has come.
 Consider that once your plug-in has shipped to users, it’s too late to remedy.

-> Simply take this `Info.plist` file, upload it on some server, and place a http link to that file into the `UpdateFeedURL` field of the shipped plug-in’s `Info.plist`.
-For the time being, leave the version number in `CFBundleVersion` in the online file the same as the shipped file.
-When the time has come, you’ll fill in the new version number and the `productPageURL` field, and voilà: we have established ourselves an automatic update notification process.

 The variables in detail:

 * `____BundleVersion____` is a machine-readable version identifier for the plug-in.
 It must contain either an integer (`15`) or a float (`1.6`) version number.
 Glyphs will also use this version number to compare the currently installed plug-in to the version number made available online.